 The best qualities of the wireless Razer Viper Ultimate, but in a smaller, lighter form factor.
 The difference between the sensors are imperceptible for anyone who isn’t a robot, and the improvements to Razer’s software suite — primarily that it’s optional — have been much needed.
 At $40.17 from Amazon, the Viper Mini is a great starter mouse — unless you have above-average sized hands, in which case you might want to look at the Xtrfy M4 or a similarly-shaped chassis.

 The Best Gaming Mice For MMOs

-The Scimitar Pro is a great pick because it’s about $30 cheaper than Razer’s Naga Trinity, and it’s got some neat customisations of its own.
+The Scimitar Elite is a great pick because it’s about $30 cheaper than Razer’s Naga Trinity (when the latter isn’t on sale), and it’s got some neat customisations of its own.
 There’s an 8mm range where you can move the MMO buttons on the side, allowing you to position more precisely to your hand.
 It’s all managed through Corsair’s CUE software, which is lightweight and one of the least annoying software suites for peripherals right now.

 As an added bonus: Corsair’s wireless sensors are really, really damn good.
 A quick analysis from Linus Tech Tips put the Corsair on par with much more favoured gaming mice brands like Logitech and the wired FinalMouse, showing that wireless mice are perfect for serious gamers these days.

 Want a big mouse but something that’s not too heavy?
 Large mice are starting to punch holes into their chassis as well.
 The Xtrfy M4 line, which comes in four colours including the eye-catching bright pink and neon blue, is a larger right-handed ergonomic design that weighs only 71 grams (about the same as the Viper or Logitech G Pro Wireless).